Cnawel/Cnawel/README.md

 - 🛡️ Specializing in **Cybersecurity** and **Ethical Humanism**
 - 🤖 Passionate about **Automation** and **DevOps**
 - 📊 Adept in **Data Handling & Analytics**, turning data into actionable insights
-- 🌐 Open Source Contributor and Community Advocate
+- 🌐 Contributor and Community Advocate
 - 📚 Lifelong Learner and Curiosity Driven Philosophy

 ---